connor-brooks/sdl_maximilian/README.md

 > Maximilian is an open source, MIT licensed C++ audio synthesis library.
 It’s designed to be cross platform and simple to use.
 The syntax and program structure are based on the popular ‘Processing’ environment.
 Maximilian provides standard waveforms, envelopes, sample playback, resonant filters, and delay lines.
 In addition, equal power stereo, quadraphonic and 8-channel ambisonic support is included.
 There’s also Granular synthesisers with Timestretching, FFTs and some Music Information Retrieval stuff.

-For more information on Maximilian, visit it's [homepage](http://maximilian.strangeloop.co.uk) or [GitHub](https://github.com/micknoise/Maximilian)
+For more information on Maximilian, visit its [homepage](http://maximilian.strangeloop.co.uk) or [GitHub](https://github.com/micknoise/Maximilian)

 ## Requirements
 * MacOS (Linux makefile coming soon)